serge-m/serge-m.github.io/content/2019-09-robocar.md

+---
 Title: Robocar project
 Author: SergeM
 Date: 2019-08-24 20:32:00
 Slug: robocar
+aliases: [/robocar.html]
-Tags: robocar, donkeycar, ros, linux, robotics, raspberry, pi, robot,
+Tags: [ robocar, donkeycar, ros, linux, robotics, raspberry, pi, robot, ]
+---

 For the robocar contest in Berlin I started a project of building an autonomous toy car (scale 1:10).
 The goal of the contest was to show the fastest lap driving autonomously.
 The track had 8-shape with lane boundaries marked with white tape.